evecorptools/MarketObserver/README.md

 Collection of usful tools for eve online

 (!)
-The initial commit is NOT what is currently in production
+The initial commit is NOT what is currently in production it is only for solving the urgent issues. if it is working correctly, the soruce code will be updated with functionality as well

 General Idea:
 - Wrap a login/logout button to the marketobserver to enable further personalized features (like mining ledger, assign alts to mains, ...)